KarthikT23/stm32-iot-env-monitor/README.md

 This project builds on a few open-source drivers rather than writing everything from scratch:

-- SSD1306 OLED driver — originally by Tilen Majerle, ported to STM32 HAL by Alexander Lutsai (GPLv3)
+- SSD1306 OLED driver which was originally built by Tilen Majerle, ported to STM32 HAL by Alexander Lutsai (GPLv3)
-- BMP180 driver, WS2812 SPI driver, and ESP8266/ESP32 AT-command UART driver — ControllersTech
+- BMP180 driver, WS2812 SPI driver, and ESP8266/ESP32 AT-command UART driver referred from ControllersTech

 # References